aayushrathor/starredrep/README.md

 ## Others

+- [AlphaTechnolog/dotfiles](https://github.com/AlphaTechnolog/dotfiles) - A repository that contains a collection of various rices that i made over the time
 - [rockerBOO/awesome-neovim](https://github.com/rockerBOO/awesome-neovim) - Collections of awesome neovim plugins.
 - [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
 - [steveazz/awesome-slo](https://github.com/steveazz/awesome-slo) - Curated list of resources on SLOs